Edit Transport Rule

 In the Stay Days table, an additional column is introduced to display the name of the generated transport associated with each stay day.

-The transport name it is a clickable link.
+The transport name is a clickable link.
 Selecting this link opens the corresponding generated transport in a new browser tab, allowing users to review or manage it without losing their place in the current view.

 Editing Dates Before Transport Generation